plinder-org/plinder/README.md

 4      1grx__1__1.A__1.B  train  c186691                  c154
 ```

 With the `system_id` contained in these split files, you can load the respective train, val & test splits **after unzipping** the `systems` directory.
-E.g. as shown in the Dataframe above, `~/.local/share/plinder/2024-04/v1/systems/gr/1grx__1__1.A__1.B/system.cif` will contain the full mmcif of the system.
+E.g. as shown in the Dataframe above, `~/.local/share/plinder/2024-04/v1/systems/1grx__1__1.A__1.B/system.cif` will contain the full mmcif of the system.
 We also provide cif files of seperated receptors (`*/receptor.cif`) and ligands (`*/ligand_files/*.sdf`) as well as pdb files (`*/receptor.pdb`) but **strongly encourage cif**, pdb is considered a [legacy file format](https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/beginner%E2%80%99s-guide-to-pdbx-mmcif).

-Note: a non-redundant and quality-filtered smaller subset of this version was to train diffdock in the paper and is available at 2024-04/v0.
+Note: a non-redundant and single-ligand smaller subset of this version was to train diffdock in the paper and is available at 2024-04/v0.

 The folder also contains a `.yaml` which is the config used to generate the split and can be ignored unless you want to reproduce the splits.